mwood13/EC_311_Summer_2022/README.md

   ## Homework 30%

-   - Accessible through Acheive.
+   - All homework accessible through Acheive on the first day of class.
-   - Due every Sunday at 11:59pm.
+   - Different sets due every Sunday at 11:59pm (specifics below).
-   - There will be 8 Problem Sets, 2 per week.
+   - There will be 8 Problem Sets.
    - You get two attempts per question, and the highest score is kept.
    - The lowest homework grade will be dropped